Banuba/AR-cloud-web-sample/README.md

 # Banuba Web AR SDK and AR cloud web demo

 AR cloud stores AR masks on a server.
-When the user open the app they download the masks, which are then saved on PC.
+The user opens the application and uses the masks, they are downloaded and then cached on the PC.

 ## Requirements